dyhorgan/Platformer-Game/README.md

 <img width="1279" alt="Screenshot 2023-12-06 at 3 10 02 PM" src="https://github.com/Fall23Graphics/finalproject-dylanhorgan/assets/55421659/9c14ef32-e297-43a6-a275-73317f7de5b9">

 ## Instructions
-CD into "game" before using python3 build.py
+* CD into "game" before using python3 build.py
-The executable is named ./prog
+* The executable is named ./prog
-Jump using space bar, double jump by hitting space bar twice move with left and right arrow keys
+* Jump using space bar, double jump by hitting space bar twice
+* Move with left and right arrow keys

+## Details
 * Name and partners name(At most teams of 2 folks total)
   * Team member 1: Dylan Horgan